-The phenomena amounts to little, though some people have this happen to them again and again.
+The phenomena amount to little, though some people have this happen to them again and again.

-Here’s what I’d try: the next time you find yourself falling in a dream, try lucid dreaming.
+Here’s what I’d try: the next time you find yourself falling in a dream, try lucid dreaming if you have time.
 Imagine yourself sprouting wings and flying.
 Imagine there’s a jetpack on your back.
 Imagine you fall onto the back of a large bird or that you land in the cockpit of a glider and that you soar away.
 Try not to hit the ground.

 You have nothing to lose.

 Even though a lot of people try to dream lucidly regularly, I don’t recommend it.
 I don’t believe it’s a good idea to do so.
-I want my subconscious to communicate with my conscious mind however it can.
+I want my subconscious to communicate with my conscious mind; however, it can.
 I want the ideas it comes up with to be available to me.
-I want to understand the symbols it communicates with.
+I want to understand the symbols.
 If you try to dream lucidly, you’re not letting the subconscious have its say.
 You’re intruding on its turf.
 The waking hours belong to the conscious mind.
-Dreamtime belongs to the subconscious.
+Dreamtime belongs to the psyche.
 You’re giving up an awful lot for novelty that doesn’t amount to much.

-Another relatively common dream phenomena is the exploding head syndrome.
+Another relatively common dream phenomena are the exploding head syndrome.
 You’re not going to have a chance to dream lucidly with this dream.
 The loud noise — or explosion — happens suddenly.